 This means that money must be spent and claimed back from the ERDF programme, on a quarterly basis or potentially a monthly basis but ensure you can cash flow your project on a quarterly in arrears basis.
 As with the timescale for approval, it is important to bear this in mind when planning your project.

-Who do I claim the money back from?
+From whom do I claim the money back?